ovainola/ovainola.github.com/_posts/2016-22-7-Calculating-element-surface-area.markdown

 shape functions enables calculating various shapes.
 Now, in my original problem I had 20 nodes in one hexagon, which meant that I just had to pick the right nodes in right order, pick shape functions for Quad8 and use following algorithm to calculate the surface area.

+### Note

+Since we're using shape functions to calculate the surface area, there's a catch:
+Shape functions interpolate the coordinates inside element area, and if element happens to be distorted (not exactly the same shape as what shape functions define) there's a bit error in the solution: more distortion, more the error.